 Even though there is a lot of information out there that show you how to do this, it’s another thing for webmasters to actually act.
 Even web design companies struggle with the concept somehow.
 It’s an enhancement if done correctly, and in fact it’s encouraged by Google.
 This link gives you Google’s take on how it looks at structured data: https://developers.google.com/search/docs/guides/intro-structured-data

 How to add Local Schema Structured Data to a web page or post

 The two ways I’m going to show you are using a plugin, and by adding the code yourself.
 Both are simple.
 One costs a little bit, to purchase the plugin (but has a heap of other great features), and one is just adding code.

 Using a plugin

 Using a plugin to add your structured data is very simple.
 There are a few out there, but you need to be careful which one you use.
-The problem with plugins, is that if they are not updated regularly, they can become out of date quickly.
-This is the case a lot of the time with free plugins.

 Using JSON Code